Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 		* Memory-optimized (`M1`, `M2`)
 		* Compute optimized (`C2`, `C2D`)
 		* Accelerator optimized (`A2`)
-	* Sustained use discounts are applied to monthly costs
+	* Sustained use discounts (SUD) are applied to monthly costs
-	* 1 year and 3 year commitments are supported
+	* 1 year and 3 year committed use discounts (CUD) are supported
 	* Paid "premium" operating system licenses (paid images) are supported
 		* SUSE Linux Enterprise Server
 		* SLES for SAP
-			* 1y and 3y commitments is also supported
+			* 1y and 3y committed use discounts (CUD) are also supported
 		* Red Hat Enterprise Linux
 		* RHEL for SAP
 		* Windows Server